mdh1080/3rd-party-API-scheduler/README.md

-# 3rd-party-API-schedule
+# 3rd-party-API-scheduler

 ## Description
 A simple calendar app that allows a user to save events for each hour of the day.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
 A person with a busy schedule can add important events to the daily planner and manage time efficiently.

 ## Usage
-Screenshot of the application.
+Web appearance of the application.

+Link to scheduler page.

 ## License